alouiseq/fun-js-exercises/docs/react.md

 **Q: Typescript vs. React proptypes?**

 Typescript statically type the entire JS codebase as opposed to React proptypes which only validates the types of props passed down to React components.

+**Q: Describe each of React's lifecycle methods**

+Refer to http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/ for a visual representation of the lifecycle methods.

+**Note: Methods that are bold are common lifecycle methods.**

+Mounting:
+  1. *constructor*
+  2. static getDerivedStateFromProps
+  3. *render*
+  4. *componentDidMount*

+Updating:
+  1. static getDerivedStateFromProps
+  2. shouldComponentUpdate
+  3. *render*
+  4. getSnapshotBeforeUpdate
+  5. *componentDidUpdate*

+Unmounting:
+  1. *componentWillUnmount*